ta4j/ta4j-wiki/Forecast-Projection-Models.md

 | `standardizeFeatures(...)` | `true` | Fit per-feature scale from eligible candidates only. |
 | `quantiles(...)` | `0.05, 0.25, 0.5, 0.75, 0.95` | Request only probabilities consumed downstream. |

 For decision `i`, candidate `j` is eligible only when `j + horizon <= i`.
-Its feature vector and complete forward return must be usable.
+Its feature vector and complete forward return must be usable and outside both upstream indicators' unstable windows.
+The lookback counts matured candidate decision rows regardless of horizon.
 Standardization is fit without the current state, so the query never influences training scale.
 Euclidean distances sort by distance and then source index.
-Normalized `exp(-distance)` weights drive the mean, population variance, and weighted empirical quantiles.
+Normalized `exp(-distance)` weights drive the mean, population variance, and weighted empirical quantiles; scaled moment arithmetic avoids avoidable overflow for finite extreme returns.

 Use analog projection when state similarity has an interpretable historical meaning and an empirical neighbor distribution is useful.
 Do not use it when the history has too few comparable regimes, the schema mixes representations, or standardizing the chosen raw features cannot make their distances meaningful.